 Tips for Random Camping at Abraham Lake

-It should be noted that during the Covid pandemic, bathrooms are not being maintained and could even be closed.
+It should be noted that during the COVID pandemic, bathrooms are not being maintained and could even be closed.
 It’s a good idea to bring your own portable toilet.
 Bring your own toilet paper and hand sanitizer if you plan to use the public bathrooms.
 You should also bring your own drinking water.
 This camping area is incredibly popular in the summer months and you’ll want to arrive early to get one of the best spots.
 It can be windy in some sites right beside Abraham Lake.
 Look for a spot that provides a little shelter.
 You should familiarize yourself with the government regulations and information about random camping in Alberta before you go.

 What is a Non-Serviced Recreation Site?